 Understanding Menopause Belly and Weight Gain

 Meno belly refers to the accumulation of weight and belly fat during the perimenopause years and around menopause.
-Quick refresher: The National Institute on Aging defines menopause as a point in time 12 months after your last period; perimenopause can begin in your early 40s but varies from woman to woman, according to the Menopause Society (NAMS).
+Quick refresher: The National Institute on Aging defines menopause as a point in time 12 months after your last period; perimenopause can begin in your early 40s but varies from woman to woman, according to The Menopause Society.

 “I call it the midlife muffin top,” says Midi’s medical advisor and certified menopause practitioner Lauren Streicher, MD, a clinical professor of obstetrics and gynecology at Northwestern University’s Feinberg School of Medicine and the founding medical director of the Northwestern Medicine Center for Sexual Medicine and Menopause.